wrathofrathma/vue-adonis-todo/README.md

 - Adonis.js structure has changed since the video release
 - Vue.js has been updated to Vue 3.
 - Due to the update of Vue, we're also using a different component library.
 We're using Primevue instead of Vuetify.
+- PrimeIcons doesn't quite measure up to the variety offered by Vuetify, material icons, etc. So we are mostly using material icons.

 # Technical Differences
 - Vuetify text fields have an @input event, Primevue InputText does not.
 To access the data changing we had to bind to @update:model-value